vallis/synthlisa/README.txt

 If you get an error, you probably don't have swig.

-You might also be able to install SWIG using a standard distribution tool for your system, such as rpm, apt-get, or Fink.
+You might also be able to install SWIG system-wide using a standard distribution tool for your system, such as rpm, apt-get, Fink, or Cygwin's setup.exe (if you are using Cygwin, *definitely* install SWIG using setup.exe; I have not been able to compile it from scratch.)
 In either case, skip the instructions to follow, although you might still want to reinstall SWIG if the current version is old or incomplete.